Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Discussion

 \subsection{Possible scenarios}

 1) Different distances between the two observed RCs could explain the detected features.
-Since we have computed the extinction corrected magnitudes and distance between the two features, we can use the distance modulus to calculate the distances to each one assuming that both correspond to RC stars.
+Since we have computed the extinction-corrected magnitudes and distance between the two features, we can use the distance modulus to calculate the distances to each one assuming that both correspond to RC stars.
 For this, we took the values obtained for F1.
 We assumed an absolute RC magnitude of $M_{K} = -1.54 \pm 0.04$ as in \citet{Groenewegen:2008wj} and considered that the difference between the $K$ and the $K_s$ magnitudes is $\approx 0.01$ \citep{Nishiyama:2006ai}.
-Besides we used a population correction factor, $\Delta M_{K_s} = -0.07 \pm 0.07$ \citep{Nishiyama:2006ai}.
-The extinction corrected magnitude for the bright peak is $K_{s\_bright} = 13.12 \pm 0.08$ (adding quadratically the systematics and statistical uncertainties), and the difference with respect to the faint peak is $0.80 \pm 0.03$ mag.
+In addition, we used a population correction factor, $\Delta M_{K_s} = -0.07 \pm 0.07$ \citep{Nishiyama:2006ai}.
+The extinction-corrected magnitude for the bright peak is $K_{s\_bright} = 13.12 \pm 0.08$ (adding quadratically the systematics and statistical uncertainties), and the difference with respect to the faint peak is $0.80 \pm 0.03$ mag.
 The obtained distance for the bright clump is $8.3 \pm 0.4$ kpc, fully consistent with the well-determined distance of the GC \citep[$8.32\pm0.07|_{stat}\pm0.14|_{sys}$ kpc,][]{Gillessen:2017aa}.
 Accordingly, the faint RC feature would be located at a distance of $3.7 \pm 0.4$ kpc beyond the bright clump, clearly beyond the GC.
-However, this scenario is very unlikely, because we determined previously the extinction to each feature and obtained a very similar value for both features.
-It is highly improbable to have no extinction between the GC and more than three kpc beyond it.
+However, this scenario is very unlikely, because we previously determined the extinction to each feature and obtained a very similar value for both features.
+It is highly improbable that there is no extinction between the GC and more than three kpc beyond it.
 The situation for F2 is analogous.
 Moreover, similar detections of a second bump in the LF located at $\sim 0.70-0.74$ mag fainter than the RC have been made previously at larger latitudes ($b>2^\circ$) \citep[e.g.,][]{Nataf:2011aa,Nataf:2013fk,Wegg:2013kx}.
-In those cases, the distance from the galactic plane makes the possibility of having a spiral arm beyond the GC improbable.
+In those cases, the distance from the Galactic plane means that a spiral arm beyond the GC is highly improbable.
 For all of this, we can safely exclude this possibility.

 2) The luminosity of RC stars depends on their ages and metallicities.
 However, this variation can account for at most $0.5$\,mag in $K_{s}$ \citep[see Figure\,6 in][]{Girardi:2016fk} if one of the two stellar populations happens to be very young.
 Even then, this is still $\sim 0.2$ mag smaller than the observed difference between the detected features.
 If we assume that all RC stars in our CMD are older than about 2 billion years, then we obtain an even stronger constraint because then the separation between any two populations cannot be larger than $\Delta K_{s}\approx0.2$.
 Therefore, we cannot explain the observed feature as a consequence of RC stars with different ages or metallicities.